 ^{} In March 2011, we entered into a lease with Great Dane Realty, LLC, a company owned by Barbara Bradley Baekgaard.
 See Item 13, "Certain Relationships and Related Transactions, and Director Independence," of this report for additional information regarding this property.

-^{} The 200,000 square-foot expansion of the distribution facility will be complete in fiscal 2013.
+^{} The 200,000 square-foot expansion of the distribution facility was completed in fiscal 2013.